AmanbekAzizUulu/Complete-SQL-Mastery/getting_started/README.txt

 - during the practise, I may have changed the names of some columns for better readability

-- this repository contains video tutorials that were not added to the video from the resource
+- this repository contains educational sql-querry tutorials that were not added to the video from the source